Ethan05302/Event-Driven-Systems/Project Instruction.md

 ## Step 1: Set Up RabbitMQ

 Use Docker Compose to start RabbitMQ with the management UI.
-Access the UI at http://localhost:****** and create a queue.
+Access the UI at http://localhost:15672.

-## Step 2: Build the Python Consumer
+## Step 2: Build the Node.js Producer and Consumer

-Write a simple Python script using `pika` to receive messages from the queue and print them.
+Write simple Node.js scripts using `amqplib` to send (producer) and receive (consumer) messages from the queue.
+The consumer will print received messages and validate tokens.

 ## Step 3: Deploy Keycloak

 Add Keycloak to the Docker Compose file.
-Create a realm, client, and test users (admin and user).
-Use Postman or a browser to log in and get a JWT token.
+The default realm and admin user are set up automatically.
+The producer script will automatically request a JWT token from Keycloak using the admin user.

 ## Step 4: Validate JWT Tokens

-Use PyJWT in the Python consumer to verify tokens.
-Only allow messages from users with the "admin" role.
+The consumer uses Keycloak's token introspection endpoint to verify the validity of each token.

 ## Step 5: Combine with Docker Compose

-Add all services (RabbitMQ, Keycloak, Python consumer) to a single Docker Compose file.
+Add all services (RabbitMQ, Keycloak, Node.js producer, Node.js consumer) to a single Docker Compose file.
 Ensure everything runs with one command.

 ## Step 6: Prepare for Submission